hoangvvo/llm-sdk/README.md

 - Support streaming, including for image and audio.
 - Supports citations and reasoning for supported models.
 - Reports token usage and calculates the cost of a request when provided with the model's pricing information.
-- Offers consistent serialization for data storage across different programming languages.
+- Unified serialization across programming languages (systems in different languages can work together).
 - Integrates OpenTelemetry for tracing.

 ## Specification